Cy-Hawk game has added meaning for Iowa native DeJean

 All of that is secondary to DeJean, whose focus is squarely on the end result.

-"I think you just try to focus on being as prepared as you possibly can for this opponent.
-What they're trying to do and what we have to do in order to be successful," he said.
-"This game means a lot to both teams.
-It's really important, so I think all of the focus needs to be on our preparation so that we're ready for Saturday."
+“I think you just try to focus on being as prepared as you possibly can for this opponent and what we have to do in order to be successful,” he said.
+“This game means a lot to both teams.
+It’s really important, so I think all of the focus needs to be on our preparation so that we’re ready for Saturday.”